Vivobarefoot Primus Trio Review Facts

 This shoe is very lightweight, weighing just 5.3 oz (150 g), well under half a pound.
 As a barefoot

 shoe, the low weight is very important to keep the feel as natural as possible.
 The outsole has just enough TPU and Pro 5 material to have good durability and traction, and the midsole is thin and soft lightweight leather.
 The overall stack height is just 3mm for a minimalist feel.
 The upper is also very light, with its thin wide hide leather and very breathable mesh.
+Read also about vivobarefoot reviews.

 The Vivobarefoot Primus